Tanja Sanders

 Intensive Advisory

-Sessions 5 private 1:1 3 months of private advisory
+Sessions 5 private 1:1 sessions 3 months — approx. 2 sessions/month + async support

 Founder story